publu/onchaintesla/README.md

 ## Gnosis Safe
 We've developed a module for Connext that enables safes to send messages across chains.
 This cross-chain communication enhances the functionality of Gnosis Safe by allowing for more complex and versatile transactions.
+We also rewrote the old proposer module (included for visibility) into a Zodiac-enabled module.
+It was definitely a trip.
+Didn't realize how different the architecture was from a monolithic module.

 Related code:
 hardhat/contracts/governance/ConnextProcessor.sol
+hardhat/contracts/governance/ProposerExecutionZodiac.sol

 ## Connext
 We've integrated Connext, a modular interoperability protocol that lets you build secure crosschain dApps (xApps).
 We've created a Gnosis Safe connector module that lets safes communicate between chains using Connext as a bridge.